-In my neighborhood, this lavenderia takes my clothes in the morning, gives me a receipt, then hands my clothes back clean, folded in a plastic bag, after lunch.
-The charges are six bucks, which seems high, but, then again, someone has to deal with them by hand.
-Just putting them into the washer and dryer, unloading them, folding them nicely, putting them in a plastic bag, writing up the receipt, taking my money, all takes someone a percentage of their total life hours.
+In my neighborhood, this lavenderia takes my dirty clothes in the morning, gives me a receipt, hands my clothes back clean, folded neatly in a plastic bag, after lunch.
+The charges are six bucks, which seems high, but, then again, someone has to deal with my clothes by hand.
+Putting them into the washer and dryer, unloading them, folding them nicely, putting them in a plastic bag, writing up the receipt, taking my money, takes human time and human effort.

-It turns out, when I get back and ask, the La Puerta Roja guesthouse, where I’m hanging my hat this trip, has a washer and dryer I could have used for free, just paying for the detergent I use.
+It turns out, when I get back to the La Puerta Roja guesthouse, where I’m hanging my hat this trip, they have a washer and dryer I could have used for free, just paying for the detergent I use.

 Since dirty laundry is a traveler’s constant companion, I resolve, next time to be patient, to ask before taking my dirty duds off the premises.

 After all, dirty clothes don’t care how long they sit in a pile on the floor or whether they ever get clean.

 Dealing with dirty clothes is one of life’s dirty little chores our mother’s warned us all about.